PREVIEW-U.S. coal industry braces for EPA emissions crackdown

 Instead of investing in new coal plants, which will only become more costly, states should diversify their energy supply, said Cathy Kunkel, an energy research consultant and fellow at the Institute for Energy Economics and Financial Analysis.

 "Doubling down on coal is not reasonable at this juncture.
-It doesn't make sense for West Virginia ratepayers to foot the bill for a massive investment in coal," she said.
-(Additional reporting by Allison Martell in Toronto; Editing by Ros Krasny, Kenneth Barry and Phil Berlowitz)
+It doesn't make sense for West Virginia rate payers to foot the bill for a massive investment in coal," she said.
+(Reporting by Valerie Volcovici; Editing by Ros Krasny and Kenneth Barry)

 * Debbie knocked out 11.5 mln tonnes of metallurgical coal - Noble